admb-project/admb-project.github.io/outreach/workshops/index.md

 Below is infomation on a list of workshops.

 * ADMB Debugging Workshop
 : _Virtual Workshop, August 24, 2020_
-:
+: &mdash;
 : Read the [ADMB Debugging Tutorial](ADMB-Debugging-Tutorial.pdf) document from the workshop : for step by step instructions on how to use a gdb debugger for ADMB Programs.
-Scripting : is also covered.
+: Scripting is also covered.

 Posters and Handouts
 --------------------